How to reach Colva Beach, Goa in India

 Why Colva so popular

 The other advantage being stationed at Colva is the easy accessibility to other popular tourist spots in Goa.
 Several tourist operators conduct sightseeing trips from Colva to different locations in the state.
-Their service starts around 9 in the morning and concludes by 8.30 in the evening.
+Their service starts around 9.30 in the morning and concludes by 7.30 in the evening.
 You will be happy in knowing that just for a charge of Rs.
 200/- (roughly between 3 to 4 $), they take you to either South Goa or North Goa as you opt for.
+You can book your ticket either from Colmar Beach Resort or from Colva Residency.
+It is better you opt your journey from Colva Residency since it is run by Goa Government.
+They arrange sightseeing in AC buses just for Rs.300/-.
 When the South trip has a historical and divine elements for it covers some famous historical places, churches and Temples, the North Goa trip is exclusively for beaches and fun.
 Each trip takes a full day and the charge is same.
 To know and feel Goa, you must utilize both trips by staying two days in Colva.
-One day be it the the South and the other day the North or vice versa.
+One day let it be the South and the other day the North or vice versa.
 But again I must remind you that the pleasure of Goa doesn't just end there.
 It is up to you to explore and enjoy more.

 Goa - Basic Facts